Keyshawn Johnson: Carolina Panthers

-Retirement
+Retirement and legacy

 On May 23, 2007, Johnson announced he was retiring from the NFL, reportedly turning down offers by several teams, including the Tennessee Titans.
 Titans' Head Coach Jeff Fisher, who became friends with Johnson while he played at USC, said he thought Johnson's numbers and production spoke for themselves: "He still played at a high-level last year.
 He takes very good care of himself," Fisher said.
 "He hasn't had any injuries per season.
 Anytime you get a chance to bring an experienced veteran in to add to your roster then it's a good thing."
 On the same day, Johnson announced he would be working as an analyst for ESPN.

 On February 5, 2008, CBS4 Miami reported that Bill Parcells reached out to Johnson.
 Parcells reportedly told him if he was to come out of retirement there would be a spot on the Miami Dolphins roster for him.

 His all-around game has earned him selection to the Pro Bowl three times – 1998 and 1999 with the N.Y.
 Jets and 2001 with Tampa Bay.
 Johnson finished his career with 814 receptions, tying him at 17th all-time with Henry Ellard for career NFL receptions.
 His 10,571 yards receiving is the 24th highest total in NFL history.
 In reaching the 600 career receptions plateau in 118 games, he tied Herman Moore for the second fewest games needed in NFL history to reach that mark, and he became one of only three players in league history (Moore and Marvin Harrison) to reach 600 receptions in fewer than 120 games.
 He caught 512 passes in his first 100 games to rank as the fourth most receptions in a player's first 100 games.
-The other three are: Marvin Harrison (591), Sterling Sharpe (524) and Lionel Taylor (516).
+The other three are: Marvin Harrison (591), Sterling Sharpe (524), and Lionel Taylor (516).

 To achieve this production, he has averaged 74.8 catches-per-season over his first nine seasons, and caught a pass in every one of his 135 games played over this span.
 This accomplishment was the second longest streak among active receivers (Harrison, 139) and the third longest streak to begin a career among all players (Marshall Faulk, 158 and Harrison, 139) at that time.
 For his career, Johnson recorded 60 or more catches in ten of his eleven NFL seasons.
 In 2001 and 2002, he became the first player in Buccaneers history to record consecutive 1,000-yard receiving seasons when he registered 1,266 yards in 2001 and 1,098 in 2002.
 Johnson missed only three of a possible 145 career games – including playoffs – due to injury.